pureooze/pureooze.github.io/src/blog/posts/2024-03-29-navigating-technical-debt.md

 [^1]: [https://science.nasa.gov/mission/hubble/observatory/design/optics/](https://science.nasa.gov/mission/hubble/observatory/design/optics/)
 [^2]: Things like network errors, api contract changes, version mismatch, protocol mismatch, etc.
 [^4]: If you implement the things described in this post, and it doesn't seem to work/be useful that can be a sign that your situation is different from what is described here
-[^5]: There is also potential for "Temporal coupling" – when two things are coupled because they change at the same time.
+[^5]: "Temporal coupling" – when two things are considered coupled because they change at the same time.
 So if we change two files at the same time frequently it's likely there is some kind of coupling between them.